-Our idea from Frankfurt is that there is a constant coming and going here.
-People from all over the world move in and out for a relatively short time.
-Which, on the one hand, is true.
-I experience this very vividly in my English courses at the VHS: Japanese who are transferred to another European country or move back home after six years' stay.
-Or South Americans who spent a few years in Egypt and have now been transferred to Germany and know that another country is waiting for them in three years' time.
-Or Hamburg-born people, who are homesick and are drawn back to the Hanseatic city, after a two-year job episode at the airport, for example.
+Our idea of Frankfurt is, after all, that there is a constant coming and going here.
+People from all over the world moving in for relatively short periods of time and then moving out again.
+Which on the one hand is true.
+I experience this very vividly in my English courses at the VHS: Japanese who, after six years of residence, are transferred to another European country or move back home.
+Or South Americans who spent a few years in Egypt and have now been transferred to Germany and know that in three years another country is waiting for them.
+Or native Hamburgers who are drawn back to the Hanseatic city by homesickness after a two-year job episode at the airport, for example.

 Yes, it's true, there's a constant coming and going here on the Main.
-We experience this every morning on the street, for example when commuting daily into and out of the city.
-When I was still one of those commuters, I wondered where I belonged as a newcomer - where am I at home?
+We experience this every morning on the street as in our daily commute in and out of the City.
+When I was still part of the gaggle of these commuters, I wondered where I belonged as a newcomer - where am I at home?
 At the dormitory in the Main-Taunus district or in the city of the workplace?

-After moving from MTK to Frankfurt/Bornheim something very exciting happened: In our house there is a baker, a hairdresser and a small beauty salon on the corner.
-On the opposite street side, a small aunt Emma shop in Pakistani-friendly hand offers its magazines, sour sweets and parcel services.
-Within two days everyone greeted me with joy and with a sign of recognition, within a month it felt like I had lived in “my Hood“ forever.
+After moving from MTK to Frankfurt/Bornheim, something quite exciting happened: In our house there is a bakery on the corner, a hair salon and a small beauty salon.
+On the opposite side of the street, a small corner shop offers its magazines, sour candies and parcel services in Pakistani-friendly hands.
+Within two days, everyone greeted me delightedly and with a sign of recognition; within a month, it felt like I'd lived in "my hood" forever.

 In my Hood

-When the couple from the neighboring house recently started packing crates and the furniture van drove up, I got really restless.
-For almost ten years, I had experienced almost every morning what was served to them on the balcony, when they turned off the light in the evening and turned it on again in the morning.
+When the couple from the house next door started packing boxes recently and the furniture truck pulled up, I got really anxious.
+For almost ten years I had witnessed virtually every morning what was served on their balcony, when they turned off the lights in the evening and turned them on again in the morning.

-(Not that this gives the impression that I'm like the New Yorkers with binoculars and spying on people.)
-No. But in the inner courtyard a glance out of the kitchen window is enough to know what the neighbour is up to.
-People across the street are gone now.
-Who would move in?
-A lady from my homeland in Lower Saxony has moved in.
-With the strange habit of lowering the blinds in the evening.
-How do you get to know each other, I wonder? ;-)
+(Not that there is any impression here that I am like the New Yorkers permanently with binoculars and spy on people).
+No. But in the courtyard, a glance out the kitchen window is enough to know what the neighbor is up to.
+The people across the street are gone now.
+Who do you think would move in?
+A lady from my home in Lower Saxony has moved in.
+With the strange habit of lowering the blinds at night.
+How are you supposed to get to know each other there, I wonder? ;-)

-And then there's the other side of town.
+And then there's the other side of the city.
 The constant.
-You can also read it very well in my house.
-Of a total of eight parties in the old building, four have been squatting on site for over ten years.
-Two of them even live over twenty-five years in the same apartment.
+Very good to read this is also in my house.
+Out of a total of eight parties in the old building, four have been squatting in place for over ten years.
+Two of them even live over twenty-five years in one and the same apartment.

-It's not that we didn't want to change.
-Only where do you get something affordable if you don't steal it?
+It is not now that we did not like to change.
+It's just that where to get something affordable if not to steal it?
 Our neighbors feel the same way.
 And so nothing changes.